 For professional athletes or athletes racing Kona, this would be different, but for most of us, consistency is key to long term success, health and fitness.

 What Should You consider when building a running training plan?

 I suggest that you look at your normal week.
 For example, what days are best for a long run?
 Place that in your week then take the next day off.
 The day after your off day you will be rested, so that can be a harder or interval day.

 You should be looking at the small details of your schedule and fill workouts in around the reality of life.
 Once you have done this you can build specific load toward specific events (i.e. increase your long run or interval speed/frequency).

-Obviously training plans differ between a 5k and a marathon, but what are some common themes to keep in mind, no matter the distance?
+what are some common themes to keep in mind, no matter the distance?

 This has the widest variety of answers because it’s based on your fitness, health and the demands of the distance.
 Your main goal is to show up at the race healthy and strong — this is best done with logging higher quality miles.

 Success at any distance requires endurance.

 Also, success at any distance requires endurance.
 For that reason I like to place the long run at the end of the week and include a mid-week middle-distance run.
 When you can execute with no soreness and good energy, then it’s time to add intervals.

 I encourage amateurs to work on developing race pace work versus faster than race pace work — the risk for injury is much lower when you’re conservative.
 Remember, first build miles while maintaining good health, then build frequency of miles and then add the fun stuff.